mit-crpg/OpenMOC/docs/source/devguide/debugging.rst

     (gdb) info break

-Likewise, to list all watchpints, the ``info`` command is used with the :option:`watchpoints` option:
+Likewise, to list all watchpoints, the ``info`` command is used with the :option:`watchpoints` option:

 .. code-block:: none